 Making In Vitro Fertilization Cost Affordable

-When you schedule your IVF procedure, you will be given a calendar by your clinical coordinator that will highlight all of the key components of your cycle, including medications, appointments, ultrasounds, tentative egg retrieval, embryo transfer and pregnancy test dates are laid out for you in advance.
+When you schedule your IVF at Sher-IVF, key components of your cycle, such as medications, appointments, ultrasounds, tentative egg retrieval, embryo transfer and pregnancy test dates are laid out for you in advance.

 IVF Beta HCG LEVELS